wdbm/InfoPeace/README.md

 # Background

 The following is a proposed order of consumption.
+Inclusion does not imply endorsement.

 |**title**                                                                                                              |**author(/s)**/**sources**                                       |**datetime**   |**comments**                                  |**IPUUID4**                                                                                      |
 |-----------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------|---------------|----------------------------------------------|-------------------------------------------------------------------------------------------------|